 kindergarten activities

-1. Sensory Scavenger Hunt
+2. Go on a Sensory Scavenger Hunt

 Let's kick things off with a sensory scavenger hunt!
 Create a list of items with different textures, smells, and colors for your child to find around the house.
 It's a fantastic way to enhance their sensory perception skills.

-3. Counting Cookies
+3. Bake and Learn with Counting Cookies

 Who's up for a sweet and educational baking session?
 Whip up a batch of counting cookies with your child and let the math learning begin!
 Use cookie cutters to shape the dough into numbers and ask your child to count them as they go onto the baking sheet.
 Not only will they practice counting, but they'll also get a yummy treat at the end!

-4. Nature Collage
+4. Get Crafty with a Nature Collage

 Bring a piece of the outdoors inside with a nature collage activity.
 Take a nature walk with your child to collect leaves, twigs, flowers, and other treasures.
 Then, let their creativity shine as they arrange the items on a piece of paper to create a beautiful collage.